 You may zoom and pan to the area of your interest.
 Caution: if the map excerpt covers a very large area, the simulation might become slow or even unresponsive.
-We suggest to choose a similar zoom level as in the initial view.
+We suggest choosing a similar zoom level as in the initial view.

-In the next step, you select the actual area for which you want to generate the simulation scenario.
-The area selection will be activated by clicking the check box Select Area at the blue area selection panel on the right side of the map.
+In the next step, you select the actual area for which you wish to generate the simulation scenario.
+The area selection will be activated by clicking the checkbox Select Area at the blue area selection panel on the right side of the map.

 You can change the size and location of this area by click and hold with the mouse pointer at the boundary between the grayed and non-grayed area.
 Once you are satisfied with the area selection, you can proceed to the next step.

 The infrastructure import from OSM into the SUMO simulation are affected by different Wizard options

 - by default the "Add Polygon" checkbox is checked and a road traffic simulation is generated but all types of roads and rails will be imported as well (cycle paths, footpaths, railways etc)